About Curious Kiddos

 2030 or Sooner

-Design an elementary after school program providing individual and group counseling for children of addicts and developmental struggles
+Design an elementary after school program providing individual and group counseling for children with ACEs and SEL struggles